DJBen/swift-mock-gen/README.md

 swift run swift-mock-gen gen /dir1 /dir2 /path/to/source.swift --output-dir /output-dir --copy-imports
 ```
 The generated mock will be renamed to `<original_file_name>Mock.swift` for each input swift file.
 In this example, `--copy-imports` is added in order to successfully compile any transitive imports from the protocol.
 Note that transitive protocol conformances are supported; read the **Features** section to learn more.

+By default, the `swift-mock-gen` tool generate all `public` protocols; to exclude internal protocols, supply the `--only-public` argument.

 ### Integrating with Bazel build pipeline